idanbuller/CodeWeb/README.md

 ```

-### codewebapp\urls.py
+### blog\urls.py
 This code defines the URL patterns for CodeWeb's web application.
 Each URL pattern is associated with a specific view function that gets called when the user requests that URL.

 - The urlpatterns list starts by importing several view functions from a views.py file.
-These functions correspond to different pages in the application, such as the home page, user profile pages, and various codewebapp posts.
+These functions correspond to different pages in the application, such as the home page, user profile pages, and various blog posts.
 It also imports a function called change_password from the same views.py file.

 - Each URL pattern in urlpatterns is defined using the path() function.
 The first argument to path() is the URL pattern that the user will request.
 The second argument is the view function that should be called when the user requests that URL.
 The third argument is an optional name that can be used to refer to the URL pattern in other parts of the code.